Azure/aks-advanced-autoscaling/docs/module2/README.md

 kubectl get hpa -n $demo_app_namespace -o wide

---Take a look at the HPA state before proceeding to the next step.

 ```
+* Take a look at the HPA state before proceeding to the next step.
 * Alternative the following:

 ```